magento/devdocs/guides/v1.0/m2devgde/holding-pen/xlate.md

 <h4 id="m2devgde-xlate-inheritancework">Example: How Language Inheritance Works</h4>

-To understand how the language inheritance works, let us imagine we have a language pack that descends from two other packs and each of the latters also has parent and 'grand-parent' packs.
+To understand how the language inheritance works, let us imagine we have a language pack that descends from two other packs and each of the latter also has parent and 'grand-parent' packs.

 **If**